-Valuation service providers typically obtain data about market transactions and other key valuation model inputs from multiple sources and, through the use of proprietary models, produce valuation information in the form of a single fair value for individual securities for which a fair value has been requested under the terms of our agreements.
-For certain equity securities, valuation service providers provide market quotations for completed transactions on the measurement date.
-For other security types, fair values are derived from the valuation service providers' proprietary valuation models.
+Valuation service providers typically obtain data about market transactions and other key valuation model inputs from multiple sources and, through the use of proprietary models, produce valuation information in the form of a single fair value for individual fixed income and other securities for which a fair value has been requested under the terms of our agreements.
 The inputs used by the valuation service providers include, but are not limited to, market prices from recently completed transactions and transactions of comparable securities, interest rate yield curves, credit spreads, liquidity spreads, currency rates, and other information, as applicable.
-Credit and liquidity spreads are typically implied from completed transactions and transactions of comparable securities.
-Valuation service providers also use proprietary discounted cash flow models that are widely accepted in the financial services industry and similar to those used by other market participants to value the same financial instruments.
+Credit and liquidity spreads are typically implied from completed transactions and transactions of comparable securities industry and similar to those used by other market participants to value the same financial instruments.
 The valuation models take into account, among other things, market observable information as of the measurement date, as described above, as well as the specific attributes of the security being valued including its term, interest rate, credit rating, industry sector, and where applicable, collateral quality and other issue or issuer specific information.
 Executing valuation models effectively requires seasoned professional judgment and experience.
-In cases where market transactions or other market observable data is limited, the extent to which judgment is applied varies inversely with the availability of market observable information.
+For certain equity securities, valuation service providers providers provider transactions or other market observable data is limited, the extent to which judgment is applied varies inversely with the availability of market observable information.